mosaic-island/aws-serverless-java-container/README.md

 # Serverless Java container [![Build Status](https://github.com/awslabs/aws-serverless-java-container/workflows/Continuous%20Integration/badge.svg)](https://github.com/awslabs/aws-serverless-java-container/actions) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.amazonaws.serverless/aws-serverless-java-container/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.amazonaws.serverless/aws-serverless-java-container) [![Help](http://img.shields.io/badge/help-gitter-E91E63.svg?style=flat-square)](https://gitter.im/awslabs/aws-serverless-java-container)

+---
+# ATTENTION

+__This is a temporary fork of (https://github.com/awslabs/aws-serverless-java-container) as we needed Spring Boot 3 support.
+It's a quick and dirty hack of the aws-serverless-java-container-springboot2 module.
+That module was copied and renamed aws-serverless-java-container-springboot3.
+Changes were made to support the `javax` to `jakarta` namespace change.
+Some methods have not been implemented and some disabled, but this appears to be sufficient for our current use case.
+We will adopt the official Spring Boot 3 version of this library as and when it becomes available.__

+GitHub Actions are configured for this forked repo.
+Rather than triggering on pushes, it triggers on release creation from within GitHub.
+At this point, the build runs and publishes the resultant artefact to GitHub Packages.
+The maven repository is available here (https://maven.pkg.github.com/mosaic-island/aws-serverless-java-container), but requires authentication, so is not publicly accessible.

+---

 The `aws-serverless-java-container` makes it easy to run Java applications written with frameworks such as [Spring](https://spring.io/), [Spring Boot](https://projects.spring.io/spring-boot/), [Apache Struts](http://struts.apache.org/), [Jersey](https://jersey.java.net/), or [Spark](http://sparkjava.com/) in [AWS Lambda](https://aws.amazon.com/lambda/).

 Serverless Java Container natively supports API Gateway's proxy integration models for requests and responses, you can create and inject custom models for methods that use custom mappings.